IsaacAkin/pomodoro-timer/README.md

 # Pomodoro Timer

 A timer website created for studying using the pomodoro method.
+I made this because I started using the Pomodoro method and found that it worked for me, so I wanted to build something that could help me with my learning.

 # Key Features